2nd Street Tunnel - Bunker Hill

 Historical Notes

 (1924)* - Grand opening of the 2nd Street Tunnel on July 25, 1924.
-A procession of dignitaries await the start of the parade while police on horseback maintain crowd control.
+City officials and invited guests gather as mounted police hold back crowds.

 Historical Notes

-(1930s)^ – Noir image showing a man wearing a hat walking through the 2nd Street Tunnel.
+(1930s)* – Noir-style image of a man in a hat walking through the 2nd Street Tunnel.

 (1940s)* - View looking toward the 2nd Street Tunnel from Hill Street.
-Note the old semaphore traffic signal.
+An early semaphore traffic signal stands in the foreground.

 Before and After